Pandemic Olympics endured heat, and now a typhoon’s en route

 Any sort of rain — typhoon, tropical storm, or even light sprinkling — will be a wild swing from the first three days of the Games.

 Svetlana Gomboeva collapsed from heatstroke on the first day of archery but recovered to win a silver medal.
-Top-seeded Novak Djokovic and Medvedev, who who complained his first round match was “some of the worst” heat he’d ever played in, successfully leaned on the International Tennis Federation to give Olympics players extra time during breaks to offset the high temperatures.
+Top-seeded Novak Djokovic and Medvedev, who complained his first-round match was “some of the worst” heat he’d ever played in, successfully leaned on the International Tennis Federation to give Olympics players extra time during breaks to offset the high temperatures.

 July and August in Japan are notoriously hot and humid.
 Japan has faced criticism for not accurately describing the severity and instead, during the bidding process, calling it mild and ideal.